Updated: March 15, 2023

 Our residency and citizenship division, Global Citizen Solutions, are more than happy to help if you are undecided on which residency or citizenship program to opt for.
 You can get in touch with them here.

-From excellent beaches to rolling hills, the Alentejo has ample options for any type of buyer.
+From spectacular, secluded beaches to green, rolling hills, the Alentejo has ample options for every type of buyer.
 Here, we’ll provide a short overview of some of our favorites.

 You can read more about Évora in our article here.